melanieterzic/relate/components/molecules/README.md

-# TEMPLATES
+# MOLECULES

 **This directory is not required, you can delete it if you don't want to use it.**

-The templates directory contains your Vue.js Components Templates.
+The molecules directory contains your Vue.js Components Molecules.